|

 185. hircine

-of or pertaining to or suggestive of a goat (especially in strong odor)
+relating to or suggestive of a goat, especially in odor

 186. hospitable

-disposed to treat guests and strangers with cordiality and generosity
+disposed to treat guests and strangers with generosity

 187. huisache